christianmaglalang/simple-robot-simulator/README.md

 	Simple Robot Simulator

 	The application is a simulation of a toy robot moving on a square tabletop of dimensions, 5 units x 5 units.

 	There are no other obstructions on the table surface.

 	The robot is free to roam the surface of the table, but will be prevented from falling.
-Any movement that would result in the robot falling from the table will be prevented however, further valid movement commands will still be allowed.
+	Any movement that would result in the robot falling from the table will be prevented.
+	However, further valid movement commands will still be allowed.

 Environments

 	This application was developed on OSX El Capitan 10.11 with ruby version of 2.2.3p173, managed using rbenv and bundler.

 	Compatible/tested environments
 		ruby >= 2.1.0p0